Owen Vidal

-Owen Emeric Vidal was the Anglican Bishop of Sierra Leone from 1852 until his death three years later.
+Owen Emeric Vidal (1819–1854) was the first Anglican Bishop of Sierra Leone and West Africa from 1852 until his death three years later.

 Life

-He was the son of Emeric Essex Vidal and his wife Anna Jane Capper, daughter of the Rev. James Capper, born at Easthampstead.
+Vidal was the son of Emeric Essex Vidal and his wife Anna Jane Capper, daughter of the Rev. James Capper, born at Easthampstead.
 He was educated at St Paul's School, Southsea.
-He matriculated at St John's College, Cambridge, in 1838, where he graduated B.A. in 1842, and M.A. in 1845; he was awarded a D.D. in 1852.
+He matriculated at St John's College, Cambridge, in 1838, where he graduated bachelor of arts in 1842 and master of arts in 1845; he was awarded a doctorate of divinity in 1852.